penguin-teal/gnome-openweather/README.md

 [![Screenshot](./openweather-screenshot.png)](./openweather-screenshot.png)

+This is a fork of Kenneth Topp's fork of the OpenWeather extension.

 OpenWeather (*gnome-shell-extension-openweather*) is a simple extension for displaying weather conditions and forecasts for any location on Earth in the GNOME Shell.
 It provides support for multiple locations with editable names